 - The ACT is not an aptitude or an IQ test.
 Questions are directly related to what students have learned in high school courses.

-- The ACT is approved for use in state models for federal and state accountability
+- The ACT is approved for use in state models for federal and state accountability.

-The ACT College and Career Readiness Standards are the backbone of ACT assessments.
 The standards are empirically derived descriptions of the essential skills and knowledge students need to become ready for college and career, giving clear meaning to test scores and serving as a link between what students have learned and what they are ready to learn next.

 When students take the ACT test, high school educators and counselors receive valuable information for guidance and curriculum development.
-K-12 professionals use ACT reports to
+K-12 professionals use ACT reports to:

 - Guide students toward college and career readiness